RankMerging: A supervised learning-to-rank framework to predict links in large social network: Introduction

+Learning-to-rank in the context of link prediction in large graphs calls for specific methods, suited for large rankings.
+In this spirit, \cite{subbian2011supervised} designed supervised ranking aggregation methods based on the adaptation of unsupervised methods.
+However, they were created for another kind of prediction task, namely influence prediction.
+Closer to our work, \cite{pujari2012supervised} adapted these methods to predict links in social networks using supervised approaches.
+One method that they consider is based on giving weights to the Borda method according to the performances of the unsupervised rankings, in the following we refer to this aggregation method as \textit{Weighted Borda}.
+Another, \textit{Kemeny aggregation}, is also inspired by methods trying to provide a consensus from the unsupervised rankings, by minimizing the number of pairwises disagreements between rankers.
+This allowed efficient predictions on $10^4$ to $10^5$ items rankings.

-Here, we propose a simple yet efficient learning-to-rank supervised framework specifically designed to uncover links in large and sparse networks, such as social networks.
+In this work, we propose a simple yet efficient learning-to-rank supervised framework specifically designed to uncover links in large and sparse networks, such as social networks.
 We improve the prediction by combining rankings obtained from different sources of information.
 The article is organized as follows.
-In Section~\ref{sec:data}, we describe the datasets under study in this article, which are three large social networks (featuring more than $ 10^6 $ nodes) representing different kinds of social interactions: phone calls, coauthorship, and friendship on an online social network.
-Section~\ref{sec:eval} is dedicated to the description of the metrics that we use to evaluate the performances of the link prediction.
+Section~\ref{sec:eval} is dedicated to the description of the features and metrics that we use to evaluate the performances of the link prediction.
 We then present in Section~\ref{sec:unsupervised} how classic unsupervised learning methods can be applied to the problem under consideration.
-In Section~\ref{sec:supervised}, we develop a supervised machine learning framework, called \textit{RankMerging}, which improves the quality of predictions by aggregating the information from the unsupervised metrics.
-Finally, we implement this method on the three datasets during two series of experiments in Section~\ref{sec:exp}, comparing our results to those of other methods.
+In Section~\ref{sec:supervised}, we present our supervised machine learning framework, called \textit{RankMerging}, which improves the quality of predictions by aggregating the information from the unsupervised metrics.
+Finally, we implement this method on three large social network datasets, during two series of experiments in Section~\ref{sec:exp}, and compare our results to those of other methods.
 We also explore aspects such as the feature selection problem, the impact of parameters values etc, and show that \textit{RankMerging} is suited to social networks where information is partial and noisy, and the number of links to predict is large.